 Appendix A1 covers the actions set out in our 2013 FRMS and 2015 FRMP and provides an update on the status of each action.
 Following a review, NPTCBC identified that it was possible to streamline our actions and have created a 'Business as Usual' (BaU) Flood Action Plan (Appendix A3) to reflect this approach.
 It picks up actions that are considered to be core activities, carried out by the LLFA on an annual or adhoc basis.
 These actions are embedded in the LLFAs daily duties and responsibilities and should stand alone as a reminder to existing and future practitioners about the continual work required to effectively manage flood risk.
-The BaU Flood Action Plan contains items from the previous Flood Action Plan and new actions that are considered reoccurring tasks.
+The BaU Flood Action Plan and new actions that are considered reoccurring tasks.